bobmayuze/Ultra_wechat/README.md

-# Ultra_wechat
+# Ultra Wechat

-It is a proj made for a more interesting wechat chat bot
+This is a proj made for a better wechat bot with tons a mount of memes.